Tennessee Volunteers basketball: Cuonzo Martin and Donnie Tyndall

 Expectations were high heading into 2013–14 with a roster many felt could compete for a Sweet Sixteen appearance.
 However, the fans quickly grew vocally upset after another slow start of 16–11.
 A petition with thousands of signatures surfaced online for the firing of Cuonzo Martin and the re-hiring of Bruce Pearl, whose show-cause order was ending the next year.
-Whether the petition motivated the team or not, the Volunteers finished the season 5–1 and earned a place in the "First Four" round of the NCAA Tournament.
-They defeated Iowa in the play-in game in Dayton, OH to move on to face the UMass Minutemen.
+Whether the petition motivated the team or not, the Volunteers finished the season 5–1 and earned a place in the "First Four" round of the NCAA tournament.
+They defeated Iowa in the play-in game in Dayton, Ohio to move on to face the UMass Minutemen.
 Martin's Volunteers, who were the lower seed, were favored by many and easily defeated UMass.
 In one of the biggest upsets in tournament history, Mercer upset Duke, and the Volunteers went on to defeat Mercer to advance to the Sweet Sixteen.
 Tennessee then played Michigan in Indianapolis.
 In front of one of the largest crowds to witness a Sweet Sixteen game, the Volunteers' comeback fell short and UT lost to Michigan by a score of 73–71.

 Martin resigned from Tennessee and accepted the coaching job at California on April 15, 2014.
 After a brief coaching search, Tennessee athletics director Dave Hart announced on April 21, 2014 that former Morehead State and Southern Mississippi head coach Donnie Tyndall would become the next head coach of the Tennessee Volunteers.

 Tyndall inherited a roster that returned one contributing player from the previous year.
 Also, due to Jarnell Stokes's decision to enter the NBA draft and two other players transferring, Tyndall had to recruit and sign nearly one-third of the 2015 team's roster in less than a month.
 Under these circumstances, he led the 2015 team to a 16–16 record.